 How to Add or Remove Languages in Microsoft Edge Browser

-Note: The language at the top of your list is the one Edge uses for its menus and spell-checking.
-Make sure your primary language is at the top.
+The language positioned at the top of your preferred list is the one Edge uses for its own menus and user interface.
+Ensure your primary language is always set as the top choice for a seamless experience.

 Supported Languages in Microsoft Edge